 The Performance-Based 2020 Options have a grant date fair value of \$30 million and are earned upon achievement of the challenging stock price hurdles described below.
 No Performance-Based Options are earned unless stock price growth after grant is at least 81% from the time of grant prior to the end of the first quarter of 2025 (the increase currently required to achieve the minimum stock price hurdle is currently much higher than 81%).
-There is linear interpolation between each point, with performance measured using our VWAP for the final 30 trading days in each fiscal quarter commencing with the first fiscal guarter of 2021 through the first fiscal quarter of 2025.
+There is linear interpolation between each point, with performance measured using our VWAP for the final 30 trading days in each fiscal quarter commencing with the first fiscal quarter of 2025.